🚗 Autonomous Driving¶

 -

-To address the modality imbalance problem in dual-branch multi-modal 3D detectors under domain shift, this paper proposes the CCF framework, which systematically improves camera query utilization and cross-domain robustness through three components: Query Decoupled Loss, LiDAR-Guided Depth Prior, and Complementary Cross-Modal Masking.
+To address the modal imbalance issue in dual-branch multi-modal 3D detectors under domain shift, the CCF framework is proposed.
+It systematically improves camera query utilization and cross-domain robustness through three components: decoupled loss, LiDAR-guided depth priors, and complementary cross-modal masking.

 - ClimaOoD: Improving Anomaly Segmentation via Physically Realistic Synthetic Data